HiufaiLau/planet-green-backend/README.md

 # planet-green-backend
-- Please go to the backend folder and see the details in README.
+1. Please go to the folder
+2. You would find the project details at README.md file in the folder.